 Why don’t we pump?

-Basic fact is, if you lower your rod tip straight down, you can hold what’s on the line with the most ease.
+Basic fact is, if you point your rod down, you can hold the weight with the more ease.
 It’s a simple physics.
-When you hold a weight with one hand, you don’t want to hold up your arm to the side because it would take more power to hold it.

-The other problem with pumping is that it changes the tension to the line.
-It creates risk to lose the the fish.
+The other problem with pumping is that it changes the tension to the line if you don’t do it correctly.
+It creates risk to unhook the fish.
 It also seems to let the fish fight back more.
 If you reel steadily and calmly, the fish lets itself follow.
-All the leading slow pitch jiggers say that this vertical fighting style finishes the fight a lot faster and with far less efforts.
+This is Sato Sensei’s teaching.
+“Don’t make the fish mad.”
+Fight with calm.
+And all SPJ experts testifies that this point-down fight style finishes a lot faster, with ease and without risks.

 Fight like Tai-Chi

-Mr. Hirota of Seafloor Control is another leading slow pitch jigger.
+Mr. Hirota of Seafloor Control is another leading SPJ expert.
 He sets his drag pretty tight, maybe a little over 5kg.
 When the fish runs out the drag, He follows it down and lets it run for a moment.
 Then he uses his thumb to stop the run and brings the head around.
 It’s like walking the fish in a circle.
 Not a tug of war in a straight line.